These amazing herbs and spices can help you supercharge your meals and boost your overall health. The list includes ginger, parsley and cinnamon.

 Herb and Spice-Packed Recipes to Try This Week

-Wondering how to get the most benefits from all of these herbs and spices?
+Wondering how to get the most benefits from all of these healthy herbs and spices?
 You can try brewing teas at home (think ginger, mint, and lemongrass), adding a dash of spice to your morning cup of joe (cinnamon is always a winner), or you can hit the kitchen.
 Inspired to add more herbs and spices to your diet?
 We’ve got a few tasty recipes for you to whip up.

 Chimichurri with Grilled Vegetables recipe

 Chimichurri is typically used as a condiment for grilled meats, but it’s equally fantastic spooned over grilled veggies.
 You can also use it on your favorite wraps, tacos or as a marinade for tofu.

 - ½ cup cilantro, finely chopped